gmsaas Commands

 Access an Instance display (gmsaas portal)

-Copy to the clipboard a generated URL pointing on a local web page (gmsaas portal).
-The gmsaas portal displays the instances passed as parameters or all running instances.
+Copy to the clipboard a generated URL pointing to a local web page (gmsaas portal).
+The gmsaas portal can display the instances passed as parameters or all running instances.

 Setting Up and Tearing Down ADB